matthewbrake/ocr-bill-v3/GUIDE/02-Frontend-Architecture.md

 -   **Component State (`useState`)**: The primary method for managing state within components. `App.tsx` holds the global state and passes it down to child components as props.
 -   **Local Storage**: The `useAiSettings` hook uses `localStorage` to persist the user's AI settings between browser sessions.
 If the server is not running, history also falls back to using `localStorage`.

+## Error Handling & Data Sanitization

+The application is designed to be resilient against inconsistent AI responses.

+-   **`services/aiService.ts`**: Contains a `sanitizeAiResponse` function.
+This is a critical step that runs after an AI response is received.
+It checks the raw JSON data for any missing required fields and populates them with safe, default values (e.g., an empty string or an empty array).
+This prevents the UI from crashing if an AI model forgets to include a field like `lineItems`.

+-   **`components/ErrorBoundary.tsx`**: The entire application is wrapped in a React Error Boundary.
+This is a failsafe component that catches any unhandled JavaScript errors that occur during rendering.
+Instead of showing a blank white screen, it displays a user-friendly error message, preserving the application's state and allowing for easier debugging.

 ## AI Interaction

 -   **`aiService.ts`**: This module contains the core logic for communicating with the different AI backends.